-There were no changes to the property tax rates for the County or the State in fiscal year 2018.
-As of the date of this Official Statement, there are no proposed changes to the County or State property tax rates for fiscal year 2019.
+There were no changes to the property tax rates for the County or the State in fiscal year 2019.

 Tax Collection

 County taxes are due and payable as of July 1.
 Delinquent taxes are collected after nine months of delinquency by tax sales conducted by the County Treasurer, selling either real or personal property.
 Historically, the County has conducted tax sales on an annual basis.